$399,221Average Value$294Average Price per Sq Ft8Homes For Sale

 University Heights is a caring community blocks from downtown Newark

 Named for the five universities and colleges that surround it, University Heights is just a few blocks from downtown Newark, offering easy access to shopping, dining, entertainment and public transportation.
-Despite the academic institutions around it, University Heights — which is sometimes called Society Hill after its main condominium complex there instead — doesn’t feel like a college town.
-Each of the academic institutions has a campus with its own housing, so while many students and staff live in University Heights, there are also plenty of people who aren’t connected to them at all.
+Despite the academic institutions around it, University Heights — which is sometimes called Society Hill after its main condominium complex — doesn’t feel like a college town.
+Each of the academic institutions has a campus with its own housing, so while many students and staff live in University Heights, there are also plenty of people without a connection.

-There is one thing that all of University Heights’ residents are connected to, though: each other.
-The community is known for being active and interconnected. “…I’ve always felt a deep connection to my community,” says Karen Dinkins, a Realtor at RE/MAX Select who has sold homes and lived here for over 20 years.
-“However, in February, my home tragically caught fire, and I was truly overwhelmed by the outpouring of support I received.
-My next-door neighbors graciously opened their home to me, offering a place to stay.
-The following morning, I was stunned to begin receiving donations via Cash App—at first, I thought it was a mistake.
-But my neighbor explained that she had reached out to her friends, and they responded without hesitation.”
-Other people organized help on Dinkins’ behalf, and she says that she received donations from people she’d never even met.
+There is one thing all University Heights residents are connected to, though: one another.
+“I’ve always felt a deep connection to my community,” says Karen Dinkins, a Realtor at RE/MAX Select who has sold homes and lived here for over 20 years.
+“In February, my home tragically caught fire, and I was truly overwhelmed by the outpouring of support I received.
+My next-door neighbors graciously opened their home to me, offering a place to stay."
+She says others also rallied around Dinkins and she received donations from people she’d never even met.
 “This experience has shown me just how extraordinary and caring our community is,” she says.
-“Society Hill is a place I’m proud to call home.”

 Local restaurants, shopping in downtown Newark, nearby concerts

-Fueled by the estimated 30,000 students that attend the colleges and universities around it, University Heights is ripe with activity.
-The walkable neighborhood is dotted with cafés like Kanela, which is known for its croissants, and restaurants like Ramen Gami.
+Fueled by the estimated 30,000 students that attend the colleges and universities here, University Heights is ripe with activity.
+The walkable neighborhood has cafés like Kanela, known for croissants, and restaurants like Ramen Gami.
 Downtown Newark is also just a few blocks away, offering even more restaurants alongside abundant shopping.
-While many of the restaurants are locally owned spots, the shops are a mix of big-box stores like Nike, Burlington and GameStop and independently owned stores.
-For groceries, residents can head to Food Depot or ShopRite or head into downtown Newark for Whole Foods.
+While many of the restaurants are locally owned, the shops are a mix of stores like Nike, Burlington and GameStop and independently owned stores.
+For groceries, residents can head to Food Depot or ShopRite or into downtown Newark for Whole Foods.

-Downtown is also full of entertainment that goes far beyond bars with live music — though there’s plenty of that, too.
+Downtown is also full of entertainment that goes beyond bars with live music — though there’s plenty of that, too.
 “It’s walking distance from NJPAC, walking distance from The Prudential Center, which hosts concerts and the like,” says N. Marie Lundi, a Realtor at eXp Realty who has been selling in the area for 20 years.
-NJPAC, or the New Jersey Performing Arts Center, is a nonprofit center that hosts concerts, plays or ballet performances, comedy sets and more.
-The Prudential Center is another major events center that hosts hockey and basketball games, wrestling matches, comedy shows by big names like Tina Fey, Amy Poehler and John Mulaney and concerts by major artists like Linkin Park, Katy Perry and One Ok Rock.
+NJPAC, or the New Jersey Performing Arts Center, is a nonprofit venue that hosts concerts, plays, ballet, comedy shows and more.
+The Prudential Center hosts hockey and basketball games, wrestling matches, comedy shows by big names like Tina Fey, Amy Poehler and John Mulaney and concerts by major artists like Linkin Park, Katy Perry and One Ok Rock.

 The impacts of storms and the Newark Public Safety Collaborative

-The CAP Index Crime Score is 7 out of 10, compared to the national average of 4.
+The CAP Index Crime Score is 7 out of 10, higher than the national average of 4.
 The Newark Public Safety Collaborative was formed in 2018 through collaboration between the mayor’s office and Rutgers University.
 It aims to help community organizations take part in public safety and get resources to the community to help do so.

 GreatSchools: